Steph974-Git/holbertonschool-hbnb/README.md

 4. The `Review` is linked to the user and accommodation.
 5. The object is saved in the database.

+### 4.3 Detailed Sequence Diagram Analysis

+The sequence diagrams illustrate the runtime behavior of key system operations:

+#### User Registration Sequence

+1. **Request Processing and Validation**:
+   - The flow begins with client input and proceeds through multiple validation layers
+   - Initial validation in `UserAPI` checks basic request format requirements
+   - Business validation in `HBnBFacade` enforces rules like password strength and age requirements
+   - Existing email check demonstrates proper validation before attempting resource creation

+2. **Error Handling Strategy**:
+   - The diagram shows comprehensive error handling with different response codes
+   - Error messages include specific details to guide the client
+   - Each error is detected at the appropriate layer and propagated upward
+   - This approach demonstrates the system's robustness against invalid inputs

+3. **Security and Support Services**:
+   - `PasswordService` shows proper security practices for credential handling:
+     - Password hashing occurs before storage
+     - Original passwords never persist in the system
+   - `EmailService` demonstrates integration with external notification systems
+   - Both services are properly abstracted behind interfaces for testability

+#### Place Creation Sequence

+1. **Authorization and Validation Hierarchy**:
+   - Demonstrates multi-level validation strategy:
+     - Format validation at API layer
+     - Permission checking through user verification
+     - Business rule validation for place properties
+     - External validation through location service
+   - Each validation occurs at the appropriate architectural layer

+2. **Complex Entity Creation Process**:
+   - Shows how creating a place involves multiple components and steps
+   - Illustrates verification of reference entities (amenities)
+   - Demonstrates proper handling of related entities
+   - Models a realistic business process with appropriate complexity

+3. **Transactional Integrity**:
+   - The diagram shows how the system maintains consistency:
+     - Place creation with amenities is handled as an atomic operation
+     - Failure at any step results in complete operation failure
+     - No partial updates are committed to the database
+   - This approach prevents data inconsistencies in the system

+#### Review Submission Sequence

+1. **Multi-entity Verification**:
+   - The process validates both the user submitting the review and the place being reviewed
+   - Shows how relationships between entities are verified before allowing operations
+   - Demonstrates proper access control based on user identity

+2. **Content Quality Control**:
+   - Illustrates validation of review content quality (rating range, comment length)
+   - Shows how business rules are applied to maintain data quality
+   - Demonstrates rejection of substandard content with appropriate feedback

+3. **Cascading Updates**:
+   - Shows how a single review submission triggers updates to related entities
+   - The place's average rating is recalculated after review submission
+   - Demonstrates maintenance of derived data for performance optimization

+These sequence diagrams serve as:
+- Executable specifications for developers
+- Documentation for cross-team collaboration
+- Verification tools for architecture compliance
+- Reference for testing scenarios and edge cases

 ---

 ## 5. Conclusion